Mohanish19/api_doc/README.md

 ## https://github.com/Mohanish19/crud_api

 ## <a href=https://mohanish19.github.io/api_doc/ target="_blank">View Documentation </a>

+# For test doc of this api, follow through the below procedure :
-### In the explore section of this site on the top, replace "swagger.yaml" with "openapi.yaml" to view documentation.
+### In the explore section of this site on the top, replace "swagger.yaml" with "test.yaml" to view the test documentation.